- Cochrane Reviews and Protocols

 Wiley has also partnered with Altmetric, a service that tracks and measures the impact of scholarly articles and datasets on both traditional and social media.
 Altmetric scores and badges are displayed on Cochrane Reviews and Editorials published in the Cochrane Database of Systematic Reviews.

-Researchers who are proposing to use the archived data for methodological purposes can also apply for permission for access to all previously published reviews by contacting Jessica Thomas (firstname.lastname@example.org), Business and Operations Manager at the Cochrane Informatics and Knowledge Management Department (IKMD).
-A framework for evaluating such requests is being developed.
-If permission is granted, the IKMD can assist in providing these data, but there may be a cost for this service depending on the complexity of the request.
+Researchers who are proposing to use the archived data for methodological purposes can also apply for permission for access to all previously published reviews by contacting Cochrane’s ticketed technical support helpdesk – email@example.com.
+These requests are escalated to Cochrane’s Editor in Chief and Chief Information Officer for approval.
+If permission is granted, the Informatics and Knowledge Management Department can assist in providing these data, but there may be a cost for this service, depending on the complexity of the request.

 The CDSR includes an archive of all citation versions of published Cochrane Reviews (including Protocols) starting from Issue 4, 2003 (www.cochranelibrary.com).
 Where previous versions of a Cochrane Review exist in the CDSR, these can be accessed via the ‘Other Versions’ link on each Cochrane Review.